Phoebe Bridgers: 2023–2025: Reunion with Boygenius and The Record

 In January 2023, Boygenius reunited and announced their debut album The Record, which was released on March 31, and released singles "$20", "True Blue", and "Emily I'm Sorry".
 In February 2023, Bridgers featured on "Adderall" by English post-punk band and Dead Oceans labelmate Shame, the third single from their third album Food for Worms.
 She was featured on the tracks "This Isn't Helping" and "Your Mind Is Not Your Friend" from the album First Two Pages of Frankenstein, by the National, released on April 28, 2023.
 She also features in the music video for the latter, directed by her brother, Jackson Bridgers.
 She also opened and performed with Taylor Swift in May 2023 in New Jersey.
-On May 28, 2023, Bridgers released the single "Waiting Room", via Bandcamp, with all proceeds donated to Music Will.
+In May 2023, Bridgers released the single "Waiting Room", via Bandcamp, with all proceeds donated to Music Will.
 Bridgers again collaborated with the National by featuring on the title track of their album Laugh Track, released on September 18, 2023.
 On February 1, 2024, Boygenius announced at a secret show in Los Angeles that they are going on hiatus.
 They reportedly said that they were "going away for the foreseeable future".
 She was the most awarded person at the 66th Annual Grammy Awards, winning three for her work with Boygenius and one for her collaboration with SZA.
 Following the Grammys, Bridgers revealed she planned to step back and take a break for the remainder of 2024.
+This hiatus continued through 2025.

+2026: Return from hiatus and Lost Weekend

+On May 7, 2026, Bridgers was announced to be playing a show in Roswell, New Mexico, the following day.
+The concert was promoted with flyers posted around Roswell, which circulated online.
+Fans confirmed with the venue that the show was legitimate.
+Posters indicated that no recording devices would be allowed inside during the concert.
+On May 9, a show in Lubbock, Texas, was announced for the same night.
+Attendees at both concerts confirmed that Bridgers performed new music.
+On May 11, she performed another surprise show in Little Rock, Arkansas.

+On June 1, Bridgers announced a surprise concert at Madison Square Garden in New York City on June 4.
+Tickets for the concert were between $1 and $20, and proceeds went to the Community Justice Exchange's Immigration Bond Freedom Fund.
+In a review of the show, Variety described it as "possibly the biggest [phone-free concert] ever".

+On June 5, Bridgers announced a tour of North America and Europe, called The Lost Tour.
+Like the concert at Madison Square Garden, Bridgers stated that phones would not be allowed on the tour.

+Bridgers’ third album, Lost Weekend, was released on August 14, 2026.
+Its lead single, “Lost Boys”, was released on June 25 alongside a music video directed by Pablo Rochat and Lance Oppenheim.
+Oppenheim also directed the forthcoming film Primetime (2026), which marks Bridgers’ acting debut.
+Her Primetime co-star Skyler Gisondo also appears in the “Lost Boys” music video.